kotynskm/mtg-react/README.md

 Cards can be searched by set name, individual card details can be viewed, and cards can be favorited (added to database) or deleted.

+Testing is performed with react testing library, vitest, and cypress for end to end testing.

 ---

 ## Features